 Pattern Number of programmes

-Semester 12
+Semester 9 (UG & PG)

 Trimester -

 Annual -

-1.3 Feedback from stakeholders (On all aspects) Alumni ✓ Parents ✓ Employers ✓ Students ✓ Mode of feedback : Online ✓ Manual ✓ Co-operating scho ools (for P EI) Analysis of the feedback in Annexa ure-II 1.4 Whether there is any revision/update of regulation or syllabi, if yes, mention their salient aspects.
+1.3 Feedback from stakeholders (On all aspects) Alumni ✓ Parents ✓ Employers ✓ Students ✓ Mode of feedback : Online ✓ Manual ✓ Co-operating g scho ools (for P EI) Analysis of the feedback in Annex ure-II 1.4 Whether there is any revision/ update of regulat ion or syl labi, if f yes, mention their salient as pects.
 Yes.
-The Autonomous Syllabi for the BA/BCOM classes is updated every 3 years; the syllabi for the other courses is revamped whenever the Pune University does so 1.5 Any new Department/Centre in ntroduced during g the year.
+The Autonomous Syllal years, the syllabi for the oth University does so = 1.5 Any new Department/Centre is ntroduced during the year.
 If yes , give details.
 Nil